-Democrats are more or less united on immigration, while Congressional Republicans are split.
+Democrats are more or less united on immigration, while congressional Republicans are split.
 To hard-liners, border security is the only issue that needs to be addressed.
 They were unmoved by an amendment to the 2013 Senate bill that would have hired about 20,000 more border security guards and required an additional 350 miles of fencing along the U.S.-Mexico border.
 Other Republicans are wary of backing measures that would, in the words of conservative radio host Rush Limbaugh, “create 11 million new Democrats.”
-But there are conservatives who approve of House Speaker John Boehner’s approach of legal status but not citizenship.
+But there are conservatives who approve of former House Speaker John Boehner’s approach of offering a path to legal status but not citizenship, including Boehner’s successor, Paul Ryan.
 There were even some Republicans who favored the Democratic Senate bill, a position that reflects the wishes of the business community.
 Meanwhile, 59 percent of Republicans and Republican-leaning independent voters say the party is not doing a good job in representing their views on illegal immigration.
 And the Republican leadership fears that fighting immigration will complete the alienation of the growing number of Hispanics voters.

 The Reference Shelf

 - Text of the Senate bill and the Congressional Budget Office’s report on its cost.
 Other immigration bills, including House proposals, can be found here.